-The services provided by Reserve Funding by WSSC were performed in accordance with our professional practice standards.
+The services provided by Reserve Studies by Reserve Funding© were performed in accordance with our professional practice standards.
 Our compensation is not contingent in any way upon our conclusions.
 We assume, without independent verification, the accuracy of all data provided to us.
 We will act as an independent contractor.
 All files, work papers or documents developed by us during the course of the engagement will remain our property.